GowraRohith/electricity-consumption-neural/README.md

 ## Autocorrelation Plots, Dickey-Fuller test and Log-Transformation

-In order to determine whether **stationarity** is present in our model:

-1. Autocorrelation and partial autocorrelation plots are generated
-2. A Dickey-Fuller test is conducted
-3. The time series is log-transformed and the above two procedures are run once again in order to determine the change (if any) in stationarity

 Firstly, here is a plot of the time series:

 ![lstm kilowatts consumed per day](kilowatts-consumed-per-day.png)